helloRupa/redux-in-react/README.md

 - to update components
     - actions must be dispatched
     - components must be re-rendered

+We can either re-render everything all of the time or only when certain changes happen.
+We'll see how to do it both ways, and then discuss the benefits of each.
+In the future (being tomorrow), we'll see how react-redux takes care of this work for us.

 ## Add the ability to select a cat via Redux
 Only existing cats should be selectable.
 Also, when a new cat is added via the form, that new cat should be selected.